antonysama/Abstractive_Summarization/README.md

 **Set Up:**

-- On colab-google drive, I have already cloned the repo 'nlpyang/PreSumm' for use
-- I have imported all the requirements, including pyrouge.
-And, sownloaded the (CNN/DM) pre-preprocessed files onto 'bert_data.'
+- On colab-google drive, I have already cloned the repo 'nlpyang/PreSumm' for use.
+I have imported all the  pyrouge.
+And, downloaded the (CNN/DM) pre-preprocessed files onto 'bert_data.'
 I downloaded  pretrained  model onto 'models'.
 For reference, I placed the .ipynb files in master above.
 - I downloaded the stanford-core nlp onto the 'stanford' folder.
 So, each time you run do the following:

     %%bash